 In an attempt to elaborate our research started with the trends in Living room article now we invite you to explore the fascinating word of modern coffee tables design.
-Turns out there is such a wide variety of models, materials, and trends on the market these days that was very difficult to pick the most worthy for our selection of coffee tables ideas for season 2018 / 2019.
+Turns out there is such a wide variety of models, materials, and trends on the market these days that was very difficult to pick the most worthy for our selection of coffee tables ideas for this season.

 The wide variety starts with the materials palette selection – glass, metal, marble constructs are quite hot these days and is difficult to explore their rich variety in just a few pictures.
 But our team in InteriorZine is aiming to select for you the ones that demonstrate imminent style and are easy to integrate into contemporary interior compositions for your home.

 As you know from our previous articles, there is a very strong vintage and retro vibe in the design of modern furnishing.
-This we explored as a positive sign in Design Trends to Watch for in 2017 and discover magnificent examples from the 50-60’s which fit perfectly in our modern word.
+This we explored as a positive sign in design trends and discover magnificent examples from the 50-60’s which fit perfectly in our modern word.
 Vintage references and retro hints from the 60-70’s can be discovered when it comes to colors, materials, shapes and textures.
 Bold orange, yellow, blue, metal bronze and copper, strong graphic expressions and contrasting textures and shapes can be observed on the design fashion scene.

 And how does this retro wave reflects upon small details of the furniture design?
 Well, even simple, daily objects like the modern coffee tables become fascinatingly interesting and very artistic.
 Let us show you.
 We start with intriguing materials selection.